2.2 Program Structure

 Important Exception: Variables must be declared before use.

-Nesting: You can nest items in Rust where it makes sense (e.g., define helper functions or constants inside other functions or modules).
+Nesting: You can nest items in Rust where it makes sense (for example, define helper functions or constants inside other functions or modules).